fadet2126/threat-hunting-scenario-tor/README.md

 ## Summary of Events

--**The user "flo" downloaded and staged the TOR Browser installer.
+- **The user "flo" downloaded and staged the TOR Browser installer.
--**The installer was executed using a silent installation method, avoiding user prompts.
+- **The installer was executed using a silent installation method, avoiding user prompts.
--**TOR Browser was launched shortly after installation, confirming successful setup.
+- **TOR Browser was launched shortly after installation, confirming successful setup.
--**The system established connections to the TOR network, indicating active anonymized browsing.
+- **The system established connections to the TOR network, indicating active anonymized browsing.
--**Additional encrypted network traffic confirms TOR was used for browsing activity.
+- **Additional encrypted network traffic confirms TOR was used for browsing activity.
--**TOR usage persisted over multiple days, demonstrating continued and intentional use.
+- **TOR usage persisted over multiple days, demonstrating continued and intentional use.

 ---